ipfs-inactive/research-bitswap/strategy-impl/round_robin_queue.md

 An `RRQueue` represents a round-robin queue and is made up of the following values and data structures:

--   `peerBurst` is a parameter that controls the amount of data a peer is sent consecutively within a single round-robin round.
-Units: **TODO**
--   `round` is a parameter that controls the total amount of data that is allocated to peers in a single round-robin round.
+-   `roundBurst` is a parameter that controls the total amount of data that is allocated to peers in a single round-robin round.
 Units: **TODO**
 -   `strategy` is the Bitswap strategy function used to weight peers at the start of a round-robin round.